 The biggest Canadian cloud computing providers

-Eleks, which has over 25 million USD annual revenues, is one of the biggest cloud companies in Canada.
+Eleks, which has over 25 million USD in annual revenues, is one of the biggest cloud companies in Canada.
 The company’s headquarters are in Toronto, Canada’s hub for international IT and it employs over 1,600 computer cloud experts.
 The company also has several offices in Europe.

 Leonovus, which is a highly specialized Canadian cloud computing company, has received significant investments from the Government of Canada, with 1.5 million CAD worth of software sales.
 The company provides cloud services to the Department of National Defence.

 Sync.com is based in Toronto and is one of the biggest cloud hosting companies in Canada in terms of the number of users with 400,000 Canadian users.
 The company has an annual revenue of 1.71 million CAD.